-In the 1950s, much of the city was renovated including the main plaza, market and Hidalgo Street.
-The road to the Sanctuary of Sacromonte was improved and stairs added to climb the hill.
+In the 1950s, much of the city was renovated including the main plaza, market, and Hidalgo Street.
+The road to the Sanctuary of Sacromonte was improved and stairs were added to climb the hill.

 Since then, the town of Amecameca has grown into a small city.
-However, there is not enough employment here and many commute to Mexico City to work.
+However, there is not enough employment here and many commutes to Mexico City to work.